Are you preparing for a half marathon? I’m sure you know that your shoes are one of the most important parts of preparation.

 ||CHECK MEN’S PRICECHECK WOMEN’S PRICE|

-The Brooks Ghost 13 is the latest iteration of the Ghosts.
-It’s a neutral shoe, featuring a lightweight mesh upper and a nicely padded sole, making it perfect for half marathons.
+Regulary readers will know exactly how much we love this shoe here at The Wired Runner.
+And with good reason.
+The Ghost 15 is the latest iteration of a tried-and-true, extremely popular shoe.
+It’s a neutral design, featuring a lightweight mesh upper and a nicely padded sole, making it perfect for half marathons.

 It’s been designed as a one-up on previous models and aims to improve performance while retaining a high level of comfort.